 If applying for an appeal, you want to do everything in your power to have that appeal granted.
 But you probably don’t know all that much about the appeal process.
 You might not know what documents you need to obtain, what to write in your briefs, etc. This is where an appellate lawyer can be extremely helpful to you.
-To learn more about if you should hire an appellate lawyer in Connecticut, read on.
+To learn more about what an appellate lawyer can do for you, read on.

 An Appellate Lawyer